grinnell-cs/csc151-images/_eboards/eboard13-1.md

 > We have an optional SoLA 5, which gives you one last chance to make up any missing LAs (except for the paper-only LAs).
 It will be online, so you can take it anywhere with Interweb access.

+Will I have another chance to make up the tracing LA?

+> Yes.
+We will have an in-class tracing quiz each week until one of the following situations happen: (a) everyone has passed or (b) we reach the end of the semester.

+Are there any other in-class-only LAs?

+> Yes.
+There's one on diagramming structures in phase 3.

 ### Lists